 While many cities are known for one or two popular features, Kansas City stands out because it has so much to offer.
 Fine art, beautiful parks, rich history, fabulous cuisine, popular sports teams and a diverse music scene are just some of the attractions of the metropolitan area.
 In Kansas City, you won’t run out of things to do!

 The Kansas City International Airport (MCI), only about 30-minutes from downtown, is the best way to reach the city.
 You can book a shuttle, taxi or popular ride-sharing services to take you directly to the city centre.
 While in the city, you can use its reliable and cool public transportation to move around.
 The RideKC website and app makes it easy to plan and purchase your fares.
 There is plenty of parking if you decide to hire a rental car.

-Here’s a Pro-Tip: The Kansas City Streetcar is a convenient and offers free rides for the two-mile circuit whenever you’re downtown.
+Here’s a Pro-Tip: The Kansas City Streetcar is a convenience and offers free rides for the two-mile circuit whenever you’re downtown.

 While in Kansas City, make sure you don’t miss these attractions:

 - Craft Beer, Spirit and Brewery Culture – Kansas City has a rich prohibition history – mostly violating the rules!
 It has developed its own cocktail culture that not only distils gin, vodka and other spirits but also a variety of craft beers.
-Breweries and distilieries are turned into a form of entertainment as they also host tours and popular restraurants.
+Breweries and distilleries are turned into a form of entertainment as they also host tours and popular restaurants.
 Kansas City continues to satisfy hosts and visitors with unique-flavoured brews that are hard to resist.
-If you are so inclined, raise a glass in the city and try it’s spirit!
+If you are so inclined, raise a glass in the city and try its spirit!